+Pension fond and the connected pension liability from Fibo Group Filiale AB is presented as asset and liability in the financial statement with the amount of 10 269k for 2023 and 6 890k for 2022.
 No loans have been granted to the general manager, the board or other related parties.
-See note 7 in the consolidated accounts for information on remuneration to the CEO.
+See note 3 in the consolidated financial statements for information on remuneration to the CEO.
 The company is required to have a pension plan, and the company's plan satisfies these legal requirements.

-NOK 1000 2022 2021
+NOK 1000 2023 2022

 Expensed audit fee (excluding VAT)

-Statutory audit 160 165
+Statutory audit 131 160

-Other services 150
+Other services

-Total audit fees 160 315
+Total audit fees 131 160